comfy-addons/comfy-station/README.md

     - Login with admin account and add your ComfyUI server by its URL.
     - Input any necessary authentication.
 3.  **Start Creating Workflows:**
+    - Download your workflow from ComfyUI web interface using `Workflow` -> `Export API`.
+    - Upload your own in the top bar.
-    - Select a workflow to run from the main workflow picker or upload your own in the top bar.
+    - Select a workflow to run from the main workflow picker
     - Use the workflow parameters area to adjust the input configuration.
     - Click "Run" to start the task on one of your connected ComfyUI nodes.
 4.  **Manage and Monitor:**